Probability Thermodynamics and Probability Quantum Field: Probability thermodynamics and probability quantum field: examples

 \paragraph{Renormalization}

 In this section, we show that the renormalization procedure can remove the divergence appears in the one-loop effective action and the result coincides with the renormalized one-loop effective action obtain by the standard quantum field method.
+A systematic discussion on removing the divergence in divergent moments in probability theory can be found in Ref. \cite{zhang2022renormalization}.

 Consider a standard Cauchy distribution which is the distribution (\ref{Cauchydistribution}) with $\mu=0$ and $\sigma=1$,

 By Eq. (\ref{Wint}), directly calculation gives

 The one-loop effective action can also be obtained by the characteristic function.
 The result can be obtained by Eq. (\ref{Wfk2}) with a renormalization treatment.